 In 2013, Monk Philip (Balingit) was appointed administrator of the Philippine mission of the Russian Orthodox Church Outside Russia.
 With the blessing of Metropolitan Hilarion, First Hierarch of ROCOR, Fr Philip began working to reestablish the Russian mission in the Philippines.
 He was able to visit the location of the former refugee camp at Tubabao, taught the people nearby about Orthodoxy and about the saint who had lived with them, and obtained funds to build a chapel on the site.
 During this time he established the mission communities of St John of Shanghai at Santa Maria, Davao del Sur, and of St Nikolai of Žiča at Palo, Leyte, of the Dormition of the Theotokos in Manila, and of the Iveron icon of Mother of God in Tubabao Island, Guiuan, Eastern Samar.

 Later that year, Met.
 Hilarion sent Archpriest Seraphim Bell to baptize members of two communities who had asked to be received into the Orthodox Church.
-Accompanied by Deacon Silouan Thompson, Fr Serphim baptized many catechumens, served the Divine Liturgy, and blessed the mission chapels.
+Accompanied by Deacon Silouan Thompson, Fr Seraphim baptized catechumens, served the Divine Liturgy, and blessed the mission chapels.

 At the end of 2013, Father Philip was blessed to begin studying at Moscow Theological Academy and Seminary.
 In 2014, Deacon Silouan was ordained to the priesthood and sent to serve the Philippine mission.
 In 2015, Father Philip was ordained to the priesthood, and continues as dean of the ROCOR mission in the Philippines.